pjordan11/hydejackproinstall/_pages/about.md

 * Reading my daughter all sorts of board books.
 Best "My Nap".
 Worst "Bedtime Bear"
 * In love with Numero Group's "Of Love & Androids" comp
 * Reading Hua Hsu's "Stay True"
-* Baking bread and pizzas at home weekly
+* Baking bread and pizzas at home weekly.

 About Me:
 * From: Greater Milwaukee